cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - From binary files "only" the first almost 2 GB can be loaded into the hex editor (< 0x7ffff000 = 2.147.479.552 Bytes).

-  In contrast text files can be loaded in unlimited size by the text editor (if you got enough resources on your pc).
+  In contrast, text files can be loaded in unlimited size by the text editor (if you got enough resources on your pc).

-- Reading and saving text file always uses the two characters CR/NL (so usual under Windows) to characterize the begin of a new line.
+- Reading and saving text files always use the two characters CR/NL (as usual under Windows) to characterize the begin of a new line.
   This means that documents you get from Unix, where a new line is characterized only with the character LF) are getting longer [LF is changed into CR/NL].
 So the validation of a signature could fail.

-- Text boxes within dialogs are built with two different editor controls.
+- Text boxes within dialogs are built with one of two different editor controls.
 They handle pressing the enter key at the key board differently:
   a) Scintilla: Enter adds CR/NL and moves the cursor to the next line.
   b) Standard MFC editor: Pressing Enter moves the focus away from
                           the text editor and tries to trigger the